Universal service obligation

 - Distribution of periodicals at a tariff set by the Belgian State

 Besides press distribution, bpost also renders a couple of other SGEI.
-These are described in the Sixth Management Contract concluded with the Belgian State.
-They entail:
+These are described in the Seventh Management Contract concluded with the Belgian State.
+They entail among others:

 - Maintain an extensive retail network of post offices and post points